michaelkemp/aws-bootcamp-bastion/README.md

 - ```git clone https://github.com/michaelkemp/aws-bootcamp-bastion.git```
 - ```cd aws-bootcamp-bastion```
 - ```code .```

+- Edit infrastructure\terraform.tfvars
+    - This file contains the VPC-ID and Subnet-IDs (Private and Data) that the test infrastructure will be created in
+    - Change the *prefix* value to your own NetId (or something memorable)

 - Edit bastion\terraform.tfvars
     - This file contains the VPC-ID and Subnet-ID (Public) that the Bastion Server (and Security groups) will be created in
     - Change the *prefix* value to your own NetId (or something memorable)
     - Change the non standard port that you would like to SSH into (rather than using port 22)
-- Edit infrastructure\terraform.tfvars
-    - This file contains the VPC-ID and Subnet-ID (Public) that the Bastion Server (and Security groups) will be created in;
-    - it also contains the Subnet-IDs that the test infrastructure will be created in (Private and Data)
-    - Change the *prefix* value to your own NetId (or something memorable)
-    - Change the non standard port that you would like to SSH into (rather than using port 22)

-- To Terraform test infrastructure and a bastion server that is connected to the infrastructure
+- To *Terraform* Test Infrastructure
-    - ```cd infrastructure```
+    - ```cd aws-bootcamp-bastion/infrastructure```
     - ```terraform init```
     - ```terraform apply```
     - Accept the changes ```yes```
     - Once the Infrastructure is Terraformed
         - Change the security on your PEM file
             - ```chmod 400 prefix-infrastructure-key.pem```
+            - note the IP addresses or endpoints of your infrastructure
+    - Terraform will build a MySQL Database in the Data Subnet, and 3 EC2 Instances in the Private Subnet

-        - SSH to your Bastion Server and accept the Certificate
+- To *Terraform* the Bastion Server
-            - ```ssh -p 22222 ec2-user@123.123.123.123 -i prefix-infrastructure-key.pem```
-        - Use the terraform outputs to create tunnels to the test infrastructure
-            - ```ssh -p 22222 -N -L 13306:mysql.endpoint:3306 ec2-user@123.123.123.123 -i prefix-infrastructure-key.pem```

-- To Terraform just a bastion, which you will attach to existing infrastructure
-    - ```cd bastion```
+    - ```cd aws-bootcamp-bastion/bastion```
     - ```terraform init```
     - ```terraform apply```
     - Accept the changes ```yes```
     - Once the Infrastructure is Terraformed
         - In the console, attach the created security groups to your infrastructure
-        - note the IP addresses or endpoints of your infrastructure
         - Change the security on your PEM file
             - ```chmod 400 prefix-infrastructure-key.pem```
         - SSH to your Bastion Server and accept the Certificate
-            - ```ssh -p 22222 ec2-user@123.123.123.123 -i prefix-infrastructure-key.pem```
+            - ```ssh -i prefix-bastion-key.pem -p 22222 ec2-user@123.123.123.123```
         - Use the terraform outputs to create tunnels to the test infrastructure
-            - ```ssh -p 22222 -N -L 13306:mysql.endpoint:3306 ec2-user@123.123.123.123 -i prefix-infrastructure-key.pem```
+            - ```ssh -i prefix-bastion-key.pem -p 22222 -N -L 13306:mysql.endpoint:3306 ec2-user@123.123.123.123```

 ## Understanding SSH Tunnels

 - [Tunneling](https://www.ssh.com/ssh/tunneling/example) example
 - The ```ssh -L``` command forwards a port on Your Machine throught your Bastion Server, to a remote machine.
-- You generally don't use the standard port the your end, in case you have something running on this port already.
+- You generally don't use the standard port the your end of the tunnel, in case you already have something running on this port.
 - Examples:
     - ssh to my AWS Linux bastion running at ec2-44-144-44-144.us-west-2.compute.amazonaws.com with my key.pem
-        - ```ssh ec2-user@ec2-44-144-44-144.us-west-2.compute.amazonaws.com -i key.pem```
+        - ```ssh -i key.pem ec2-user@ec2-44-144-44-144.us-west-2.compute.amazonaws.com```
-    - ssh to the sam machine on a non standard port 22222 (not port 22)
+    - ssh to the same machine on a non standard port 22222 (not port 22) - *the machine must be setup to listen/respond on the non standard port*
+        - ```ssh -i key.pem -p 22222 ec2-user@ec2-44-144-44-144.us-west-2.compute.amazonaws.com```
+    - create a tunnel from my Local Machine on port 13006 through the Bastion to a remote MySQL Server (the.remote.mysql.amazon.com) on port 3306
+        - ```ssh -i kempy2-bastion-key.pem -p 22222 -N -L 13306:the.remote.mysql.amazon.com:3306 ec2-user@ec2-44-144-44-144.us-west-2.compute.amazonaws.com```
+            - Connect through the bastion: *ssh -i kempy2-bastion-key.pem -p 22222 -N -L* 13306:the.remote.mysql.amazon.com:3306 *ec2-user@ec2-44-144-44-144.us-west-2.compute.amazonaws.com*
+            - Local port 13306: ssh -i kempy2-bastion-key.pem -p 22222 -N -L *13306*:the.remote.mysql.amazon.com:3306 ec2-user@ec2-44-144-44-144.us-west-2.compute.amazonaws.com
-        - ```ssh -p 22222 ec2-user@ec2-44-144-44-144.us-west-2.compute.amazonaws.com -i key.pem```
+            - Remote Server, remote port 3306: ssh -i kempy2-bastion-key.pem -p 22222 -N -L 13306:*the.remote.mysql.amazon.com:3306* ec2-user@ec2-44-144-44-144.us-west-2.compute.amazonaws.com